 Best Remote Programming Jobs: An Overview

-From API engineer to UX/UI designer, our list of the best remote coding jobs includes jobs that differ drastically in terms of responsibilities.
-Below, we give you an overview of the best remote programming jobs alongside the average salaries and the main tasks.
+From API engineer to UX/UI designer, our list of the best remote coding jobs varies widely in terms of responsibilities.
+Below, we give you an overview of some of the best remote programming jobs alongside their average salaries and main responsibilities.
+All salary data has been gathered from ZipRecruiter as of August 2025.

 Position | Average Salary | Responsibilities |